Hadoop-bigdata/Hadoop/Hadoop-NLP.md

 ## 10. Running MapReduce_NLP in Hadoop

-After change the test, we need to replace the n back to the default value.
+After doing the test, we need to replace the `n` value in the reduce_NLP.py back to the default value.

 * 10.1 Check the location